 It’s easy to be considered a great leader through the good times.
 Much harder through the bad.
 But it’s in these difficult times that we look to, and value, leadership more than ever.
 It’s also when we can see what really great leadership looks like and how we can take these learnings in shaping the way we lead.

-We asked Brad Fox, our Non-Executive Chairman and previous CEO and President of the Association of Financial Advisers (AFA), to share his insights on leadership in light of the challenging times we currently live in.
+We asked Brad Fox, our Non-Executive Chairman and previous CEO and President of the Association of Financial Advisors (AFA), to share his insights on leadership in light of the challenging times we currently live in.

 Show your true face